Home

 Christmas tree ball #1, with golden sequins and pearl beads

 Space the little stacks out evenly all over the ball.
-Don’t try to make the distances all the same – it’s really difficult to do and I don’t think it’s worth the trouble.
-Just start somewhere and distribute the little jewels around the ball.
+Don't try to make the distances all the same - it's really difficult to do and I don't think it's worth the trouble.
+Just start somewhere, and distribute the little jewels around the ball.

 Christmas tree ball #2, with gold wire, sequins and crystal beads